Cypherspark/TunePal/README.md

 # TunePal
-Django Backend of an music dating app
+Django Backend of a music dating app

 ### Main features of project